Reach Out Today

 Acceptance and Commitment Therapy (ACT)

 Acceptance and Commitment Therapy (ACT) is a variant of CBT.
 CBT is mainly about teaching people to avoid situations or emotions that can make relapse more likely.
-By contrast, ACT focuses more on helping clients accept values that promote recovery.
+By contrast, ACT focuses more on helping patients accept values that promote recovery.

 This includes things like: